womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 ## 🌐 BUIDL Accelerator

-After 30DaysOfWeb3, we'll be supporting 3-8 projects with grants of $3-$30K.
-These could be ideas that come as you go through 30DaysOfWeb3, and you can build a team others to bring an idea to life.
+After 30 Days of Web3, we'll be supporting 3-8 projects with grants of $3-$30K.
+These could be ideas that come as you go through 30 Days of Web3, and you can build a team others to bring an idea to life.

-Those who did not participate in 30DaysOfWeb3 can still apply for the accelerator by submiting a past project to be considered.
+Those who did not participate in 30 Days of Web3 can still apply for the accelerator by submiting a past project to be considered.
 The page to register, and more details will be available in about a week.
-Keep an eye on the #announcements channel in our Launchpad server.
+Keep an eye on the **#announcements** channel in our Launchpad server.

 ## 💻 Tech Check